MEDSL/official-precinct-returns/2016-precinct-president/coverage-notes-2016-precinct-president.md

 ## Texas

-Added 2018-04-09.

-  - The data don't yet include write-in votes for president.
-  - There are no returns for local races.
+Added 2018-04-09 - There are no returns for local races..

 ## Utah